Orphaned Baby Bunnies: Wild and Domestic

 Wild Rabbits – Orphaned or Not?

 Wild babies are most often not orphaned!
 Many people mean well when they contact HRS after discovering an “abandoned” nest of wild rabbits.
 Often they wish to “rehabilitate” them with some advice from others.
 The reality is fewer than 10% of orphaned rabbits survive a week, and the care that people attempt to provide can be illegal, unnecessary, and potentially harmful.
 The best thing you can do is put the bunny right back where you found him, in the general area, as the mom will only come back at night to call and find him.
 Leave the area.
 If injured, please contact a Wildlife Rehabber or rabbit vet immediately.
 Other Wildlife Rehabbers USA States A- M, and Wildlife Rehabbers US States N-Z and International Rehabbers.
+Also search for your state/country and wild rabbit rehabbers.
 If you find one whose eyes are open, and he appears healthy, leave him be.
 If picked up, go put him back outside.
 You do not need to find a nest for a wild rabbit whose eyes are open.
 Eyes open for a wild rabbit means he is up and about with mom or waiting for her.
 Leave him outside for her.

 I/My Dog/My Cat Found a Rabbit Nest!
 What Do I Do?